 For years, Missoula’s economy was a product of its geographic location and natural resources.
 Today, many of the mills that spotted the western Montana landscape are remnants of the past.

-Recent years have seen an increasingly diverse Missoula economy.
+Although most of the mills are gone, in recent years Missoula’s economy has grown increasingly diverse.
 The University of Montana, government, healthcare, tourism, and professional services have replaced agriculture, mills, and natural resources as the major economic drivers of the region.
 Non-profits and public sectors have also enjoyed significant growth in Missoula, creating an abundance of highly sought-after jobs.

-- As of 2007, the population of Missoula County had 105,650 residents and growing
+- As of 2010, the population of Missoula County had 109,000 residents and growing

-- 32.8% of residents hold at least a bachelor’s degree, compared to the national average of 24%
+- 40% of residents hold at least a bachelor’s degree, compared to the national average of 24%

 Despite wages that are lower than average, most Missoulians find that the cost of living and quality of life more than make up for the lower average wage.

-Whether it’s starting, growing, or relocating a business, seeking new employment, or planning for a move to Missoula, local resources are readily available to help.
+Whether it’s starting, growing, or relocating a business, seeking new employment, or planning for a move to Missoula, resources are readily available to help.

 Fueled by a zeal for entrepreneurship and a growing population attracted to Missoula for reasons beyond employment, the future looks bright for western Montana.